 If you’re following the low FODMAP diet, you may have already heard of FODMAP stacking.
-It is an important concept to be aware of when following a low FODMAP diet.
-This is particularly important during the elimination and challenge stages.
+It’s an important concept to be aware of when following a low FODMAP diet, particularly during the elimination and challenge stages.

 What is FODMAP stacking?

-Basically, FODMAP stacking is when foods containing the same FODMAP are eaten in the same meal or in meals close together and results in an additive effect.
-This can often occur when different foods which are low FODMAP/have a green FODMAP rating are consumed in a combination meal.
+Basically, FODMAP stacking is when foods containing the same FODMAP are eaten in the same meal or in meals close together, adding up to a high level of FODMAPs.
+This can often occur when different foods which are low FODMAP or have a green FODMAP rating are consumed in a combination meal.
 This is a common and very easy mistake to make on the low FODMAP diet.
 To put this into context, here are some examples of FODMAP stacking:

 - A meal containing 75g green beans, ½ cup green capsicum and 30g of avocado.
 Each serve is low FODMAP, but each contains the polyol sorbitol.
 So, three serves of the polyol sorbitol, despite each being low FODMAP, is likely to ‘stack’ and become moderate-high FODMAP.